-You should also take the test if you begin to experience some of the signs of DKA:
+You should also take the test if you begin to experience some of the signs of DKA such as:

 - Frequent urination

 If your blood sugar level is high or you're sick, check your ketone levels every 4 to 6 hours.
-During pregnancy, test them every morning before you eat breakfast.
+If you are pregnant and have been diagnosed with gestational diabetes, test them every morning before you eat breakfast.

-A ketone test uses a sample of either your pee or blood.
-Talk to your doctor about which is best for you.
+A ketone test uses a sample of either your pee or your blood.

 You can buy this kind of test at your local drugstore and do it at home.
-Also, you can have one done while you’re at the doctor’s office.
+Also, you can have one done while you’re at your doctor’s office.

 To take it, pee into a clean container to get a sample and then do the following:

-- Put the strip from your test into the sample (or you can hold the test strip under your urine stream).
+- Put the test strip into the sample (or you can hold the test strip under your urine stream).

 - Shake the strip gently.